 The GRI Standards are a modular system comprised of three interconnected series of standards:

-Altogether, the combination of these three standards ensures the versatility of the GRI Standards and provides flexibility for differing needs.
+Altogether, these three standards provide flexibility for differing needs.

-The Practical Guide to Sustainability Reporting Using GRI and SASB Standards notes that the GRI supports broad and comprehensive disclosures on organizational impacts, in contrast with the SASB’s focus on a subset of financially material issues.
+The practical guide to sustainability seporting using GRI and SASB Standards notes that the GRI supports broad and comprehensive disclosures on organisational impacts, in contrast with the SASB’s focus on a subset of financially material issues.

 There are nine requirements for reporting in accordance with the GRI Standards.

-If all requirements are not met fully, the organization issuing the sustainability information cannot claim that the information is in accordance with the GRI Standards.
+If all requirements are not met fully, the organisation issuing the sustainability information cannot claim that the information is in accordance with the GRI Standards.

 Instead, they may indicate that the reported information was prepared with reference to the GRI Standards.